Someone06/SBU/README.md

 External dependencies (besides the Python standard library) would oppose this goal.

-Currently SBU works only in Linux.
+Currently SBU only works on Linux.
 If it is executed on a different operating system it **should** just print a warning and exit.
 In principal SBU could also be updated to work with other operating systems as well.
 If anyone wants to add support for another operating system feel free to implement